rvflash/cursor/README.md

 - `Pointer` defines the data types that can be used as a cursor to filter the query.
 Such as `Int64` to manage the auto-increment field.
 See also `String` or List to manage a set of `Pointer` as `Pointer`.
-Finally, `Limit` can be used as `Pointer` to transform the cursor into a standard LIMIT statement, with offset and row count.
+Finally, `RowCount` can be used as `Pointer` to transform the cursor into a standard LIMIT statement, with offset and row count (also see Statement.Offset).

 ### Cursor Encoding Format